 Acceptable hot tub methods: Draining every time is the ONLY way.

-If you don’t have any healthy restrictions, you should weigh the pros and cons and decide if you need it and why.
+If you don’t have any healthy restrictions, you should weigh the pros and cons and decide if you really need it and why.

 Whichever method you choose, it’ll work best if you change and clean the hot tub filters regularly.